Installing and configuring AWS CLI

 (my-bucket) pip install awscli

-7. Update the permissions on the new aws directory so you can run aws commands.
+7. Within your virtual environment, update the permissions of the new aws directory so you can run AWS CLI commands.

 (my-bucket) chmod +x ~/my-bucket/bin/aws